aambrioso1/HCC-Programming-Project/README.md

 library to illustrate the idea.

 counting_colorings.py:   Counts the number of colorings possible if n walls are colored with n colors.
 Also partitions the set of all colors by the number of colors used.
 Uses itertools product function to comtrol the number of nested for loops.
 The itertools library contains functions for creating iterators for efficient looping.

+f_string_lesson:  This lesson has is about manipulating strings, lists, and reading and writing to files.

+function_lesson:  A lesson on functions in Python.

+monte_carlo_pi:  A visual demo of Monte Carlo technique for calculating Pi.